eliana-pino/tidy/Scripting Tests and Tools/_README.md

 The `_Sample Dirty Document (original).html` isn’t used by any of the scripts, but I leave it in this directory in case I accidentally overwrite the sample document.

+There are some other HTML files in the same vein.

 The Scripts